yuzi2021/order-app/README.md

 This simple web application is designed to help manage and generate order lists for Pilke Espoonlahti.
 It allows users to input order quantities for various items and generate a PDF order list with a professional layout.

+## Live Demo

+The app is live and can be accessed here: [Pilke Espoonlahti Pamark Order App](https://yuzi2021.github.io/order-app/)

 ## Features

 - Easy-to-use web interface